raymonepping/homebrew-radar-love-cli/README.md

 - radar_love --help

 🧠 Philosophy
-"We see things they’ll never see…” — Oasis

 This toolkit was born from a simple need: demo secret-scanning tools in the most realistic way possible, without real leaks, with full automation, and with style.